MarceloSistos/The-Decentralized-World-App/README.md

 To use The Decentralized World App, the following steps must be followed:

-- Create a user account with your name, email and password.
+- Create a user account with your ID or Biometrical (Face ID)
 - Access the application with your credentials.
 - Explore the different proposals and topics that are submitted to voting in the application.
 - Vote for the proposals that interest you or create your own proposals.